cloudbees-core-cd-workshop/workshop-exercises/exercises/intro-pipeline-cb-core.md

 Before moving on to the next lesson you can make sure that your **nodejs-app/Jenkinsfile.template** Pipeline script is correct by comparing to or copying from the **after-intro** branch of your forked **custom-marker-pipelines** repository.

-You may proceed to the next set of exercises - **[Pipeline Approvals and Artifact Management with CloudBees Core](./approvals-artifacts-cb-core.md)** - when your instructor tells you.
+You may proceed to the next set of exercises - **[Pipeline Approvals, Post Actions and Notifications with CloudBees Core](./approvals-post-cb-core.md)** - when your instructor tells you.